hellenike/textbook/docs/topics/contracts/index.md

 - δοκέω
 - ποιέω

-The first principal part will be listed in a lexicon or glossary with the first prinicipal part ending in ε before the first person ending of -ω.
+The first principal part of an "epsilon contract verb" will be listed in a lexicon or glossary with the first prinicipal part ending in ε before the first person ending of -ω.

-Recall that our imperfect active and middle/passive indicative personal endings start with vowels, either an ε or an ο:
+Recall that our imperfect active and middle/passive indicative personal endings for thematic verbs start with vowels, either an ε or an ο:

 | Person and Number | Active ending | Middle and Passive ending |
 | --- | --- | --- |